tayyabsaleem7756/ignicube/README.md

 ## Brief

-- Project is dynamically set up based on the three arguments above
 - No configuring the project With a clean, intuitive, and same project structure we keep everyone consistent across all projects.